 4. Refining or purification of the impure metal.

-The ores mined from the earth's crust contains a number of impurities, such as soil, sand etc. called gangue and matrix.
+The ores mined from the earth's crust contain a number of impurities, such as soil, sand, etc. called gangue and matrix.
 The process of removal of impurities (gangue) from the ore is called enrichment of ore or concentration of ore.
-Enrichment of an ore is carried out by the following methods :
+Enrichment of ore is carried out by the following methods :

-For Example : Bauxite ore contains Fe2O3, SiO2 etc as impurities.
+For Example, Bauxite ore contains Fe2O3, SiO2, etc as impurities.
 Bayer's method is used to obtain pure aluminium oxide from bauxite ore.
-This process of chemical separation of aluminium by chemical method is known as Bayer's process.
+This process of chemical separation of aluminium by the chemical method is known as Bayer's process.
 This method involves the following steps.

-(i) The finely powdered ore is treated with hot sodium hydroxide solution which react with Al2O3 present in bauxite ore to form sodium meta aluminate. (soluble in water).
+(i) The finely powdered ore is treated with hot sodium hydroxide solution which reacts with Al2O3 present in bauxite ore to form sodium meta aluminate. (soluble in water).